-(c) to ensure a smooth transition to the new audit regime to be established under the Local Audit and Accountability Act 2014;

-- (d) to take steps to ensure that public money continues to be properly accounted for and protected during the transition to the new local appointment regime to be established under the Local Audit and Accountability Act 2014; - (e) to oversee the delivery of consistent high quality and effective audit services to relevant authorities; - (f) to ensure effective management of contracts with audit firms for the delivery of audit services to relevant authorities; - (g) to be financially responsible having regard to the efficiency of operating costs and transparently safeguarding fees charged to audited bodies; and - (h) to lead its people as a good employer, ensuring that it continues to be fit-forpurpose; motivating and supporting its staff; and communicating with them in an open, honest and timely way.
+- (ii) to appoint the external auditor to all opted-in principal authorities after consultation; - (iii) to specify scales of fees for the audit of accounts of opted-in authorities, before the start of the financial year to which the scales relate, and after consultation; - (iv) to keep, and publish, a record of authorities that become opted-in authorities; to oversee issues of appointed auditor independence, monitor compliance, assist in the resolution of disputes or complaints; and deal with the removal of an appointed auditor. - (c) to take steps to ensure that public money is properly accounted for and protected; - (d) to oversee the delivery of consistent high quality and effective audit services to relevant authorities; - to ensure effective management of contracts with audit firms for the delivery of audit services to relevant authorities; - (f) to be financially responsible having regard to the efficiency of operating costs and transparently safeguarding fees charged to audited bodies; and - (g) to lead its people as a good employer, ensuring that it continues to be fit-for-purpose; motivating and supporting its staff; and communicating with them in an open, honest and timely way.